oss-review-toolkit/ort/docs/config-file-ort-yml.md

   scopes:
   - pattern: "test.*"
     reason: "TEST_DEPENDENCY_OF"
-    comment: "Test dependencies which are not distributed."
+    comment: "Scope with dependencies only used for testing.
+Not included in released artifacts."
 ```

 The above example excludes all of the following scopes for all projects: `testAnnotationProcessor`,`testApi`,